wizelineacademy/sre-automation-workshop/README.md

-   make run                       build the site and serve it locally make build                     build the site files make deploy                    deploy files to s3
+   make run                       build the site and serve it locally make build                     build the site files make deploy                    deploy files to s3 make provision-infra           create the required infra for deployment

 ```